 PROVINCIAL HERITAGE PLACE

-The island was a quarantine station for immigrants to Canada in the mid-19th century, specifically for Irish immigrants fleeing the Irish Potato Famine.
-In 1847 it was declared a permanent quarantine station by the Federal Government and remained so until 1948.
-Many perished while on the island.
+Middle Island in Miramichi River was a quarantine station in the 19th century, specifically for Irish immigrants fleeing the Irish Potato Famine.
+Many perished while on the Island.
+In 1873 it was declared a permanent quarantine station by the Federal Government until 1948.

 Immerse yourself in the history while walking along sandy beaches and scenic trails; visit the Celtic Cross, Interpretive Centre, amphitheatre, the Captain’s Galley Restaurant, picnic areas and interpretive panels.